AUTODIAL/AutoEIS/README.md

 ------------
 AutoEis is a Python package to automatically propose statistical plausible equivalent circuit models (ECMs) for electrochemical impedance spectroscopy (EIS) analysis.
 The package is designed for researchers and practitioners in the fields of electrochemical analysis, including but not limited to explorations of electrocatalysis, battery design, and investigations of material degradations.

-Please be aware that the current version is only the beta test and has not been formally realized.
+Please be aware that the current version is still under development and has not been formally realized.
 If you find any bug and any suggestions, please [file an issue](https://github.com/AUTODIAL/Auto_Eis/issues) or directly [pull requests](https://github.com/AUTODIAL/Auto_Eis/pulls).
-We would really appreciate any contributions from our commmunity.
+We would really appreciate any contributions from the commmunity.

 ## Installation
 ---------------